Sean Michael Teague

-Sean Michael Teague (born December 19, 1970, in Houston, Texas) is an American voice actor and ADR script writer for Funimation and OkraTron 5000.
+Sean Michael Teague (born December 19, 1970, in Houston, Texas) is an American voice actor and ADR script writer.
 He has provided voices for a number of English-language versions of Japanese anime films and television series.

 Teague is involved in many varied projects which speak to his love and passion for all aspects of the entertainment industry.
 For example, on October 10, 2010, he launched his first website, Sequel Central, which is designed as a news and information site for Hollywood film franchises including sequels, prequels, spinoffs, reboots, remakes, and adaptations.